c3-suzuki/rabbitmq-website/site/oauth2-examples.md

 First you add a second signing key called `legacy-token-2-key` whose public key is `conf/public-2.pem`:

 <pre class="lang-bash">
-docker exec -it rabbitmq rabbitmqctl add_uaa_key legacy-token-2-key --pem-file=/conf/public-2.pem
+docker exec -it rabbitmq rabbitmqctl add_signing_key legacy-token-2-key --pem-file=/conf/public-2.pem
-Adding UAA signing key "legacy-token-2-key" filename: "/conf/public-2.pem"
+Adding OAuth signing key "legacy-token-2-key" filename: "/conf/public-2.pem"
 </pre>

 And then you issue a token using the corresponding private key and use it to access the management endpoint `/api/overview`.